janboddez/indieblocks/readme.txt

 More details can be found on [https://indieblocks.xyz/](https://indieblocks.xyz/).
 Issues may be filed at [https://github.com/janboddez/indieblocks](https://github.com/janboddez/indieblocks).

 == Changelog ==
+= 0.10.0 =
+Send webmentions also for comments, to mentioned sites and the comment parent, if it exists and itself originated as a webmention.

 = 0.9.1 =
 Fix Webmention backlinks in Facepile block, add avatar background and icon color pickers.